 The Simpsons knows how to give its audience a knowing nod or two.

 The Simpsons has always been great at sneaking pop culture references into its episodes, to the point that we often find ourselves hit with a pang of déjà vu upon watching classic films or TV episodes for the first time.

 That really familiar scene or visual?
 You think you’ve already seen it because you have already seen it, in a Simpsons episode that probably aired before you were old enough to watch the original.

-Don’t believe us?
-Check out the thread below – there are so many references there, some of which you probably didn’t even realise were references.
+There are so many references there, some of which you probably didn’t even realise were references.